hosford42/Semantics/README.md

 without question, ignoring the possibility of mistakes or uncertainty. *Semantics* is built from the ground up with the assumption that *all* knowledge is subject to error, revision, and uncertainty.

+## More to Come

+*Semantics* is currently very much a work in progress.
+There is a lot to be done before the first production-ready release.

+[comment]: <> (TODO: Uncomment this when it's time:
+If you'd like to get involved in the project, please reach out.
+I'm looking to put together a team of people with a passion for natural language understanding and a shared vision for how to go about it.
+This repo is new, but I've been working on this project since around 2006.
+Previous proof of concept implementations have convinced me that I'm on the right track for true NLU.
+I hope to find others who feel the same.)